opensupporter/osdi-cc/README.md

 # Guiding Principles
 “For me, forgiveness and compassion are always linked: how do we hold people accountable for wrongdoing and yet at the same time remain in touch with their humanity enough to believe in their capacity to be transformed?”
 ― bell hooks

-Your intent and your impact may be different, but you are responsible for both.
+"Your intent and your impact may be different, but you are responsible for both."

 # Social Norms:
 # Well, Actually